-Monasticism (living like a monk) has been around, in one form or another, since before 600 B.C.
-Though the number has decreased steadily over the years, there are still thousands of nuns and monks in Buddhist, Jain, Taoist, Catholic and Protestant religious orders carrying on this old profession today.
-Clearly, those early monks were onto something.
+Monasticism (living like a monk) has been around in one form or another since before 800 B.C. (source).
+Though the number has decreased steadily over the years, there are still thousands of nuns and monks in Buddhist, Jain, Taoist, Catholic, and Protestant religious orders carrying on this old profession today.
+Clearly, those early monks were on to something.

 You need to be wholesome enough to commit to a lifetime of celibacy, and you need to be generous enough to commit to a lifetime of poverty.
 And you need to really, really, really love God.

 So what exactly are you committing yourself to, in this world and the next?
 Some religions (like Jainism) have a greater emphasis on yoga practices, fasting, and maintaining a strict vegetarian diet.
 Others allow communal meals.
 No matter the religion, though, the stuff you won't be allowed to do is pretty similar.

 Say goodbye to your cellphone, your television, and the laptop that you're probably reading this on right now.
 Some monks are forbidden even from singing or dancing.
 And you can kiss any hope of ever getting another kiss goodbye.

 Nuns and monks are celibate pretty much across the board.
 No spouse, no children, maybe not even chocolate.

 Once you're ready to accept and be accepted into this lifestyle, you'll take your vows.
 Consider them your employment contract between you and a higher power.
 In exchange for a one-way ticket to a blissful afterlife, you're agreeing to give up all of your worldly possessions and desires.

 You'll spend your days in quiet reflection while attempting to reach for the greater purpose in life.
 Not a second of time will be spent playing Xbox.